op07n/XiaomiADBFastbootTools/README.md

 **The application doesn't work.
 Is there anything I should have installed?**

 Yes, the Xiaomi ADB/Fastboot Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 1.8.171 or later.
 You can install the latest Oracle JRE from [here](https://java.com/en/download/).

-The application also relies on ADB and Fastboot.
-In case you don't have them installed system-wide, simply download the bundled version.

 **The app on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?**